Shortlink to this blog: http://wp.me/p3nYC8-Od

 The sovereign also suggests many other ways in which laws and statutes are different — again with no source or authority.
 These are tablets from the mountain.
 We are to believe without proof.

 “you will not find any statute that calls itself a law, nor any act of Congress.“

-Maybe you won’t, but so what?
-You won’t likely find any law passed by Congress refer to itself as a law but in fact the Constitution says it is a law.
-Again see Article I Section 7 where it is explicitly stated that Congress makes Laws.
+Any law passed by Congress regardless of what it calls itself is a law because in fact the Constitution says it is a law.
+See Article I Section 7 where it is explicitly stated that Congress makes Laws.

 There is nothing magical about the word “law” that it must be included in laws.
 “Act” means the same thing.
 And “legislation” is the product of a legislature, and is law.

 “Law refers to common law.
 Common law tops any form of legislative statute.
 Also God’s/natural laws top common law.”